Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/1 - Collection Views/README.md

 In summary, these code pieces enable users to view, add, and modify emojis in the user interface of an iOS application.
 The structs and classes are meticulously designed to provide a comprehensive experience in emoji management within the application.
 Conformance to "Codable" facilitates emoji data manipulation, while the `EmojiCollectionViewController` and `AddEditEmojiTableViewController` classes handle emoji presentation and editing in the collection view and the table, respectively.
 The `EmojiCollectionViewCell` class customizes the visual appearance of emojis in the collection view, ensuring their proper display.
 Interaction and application logic are implemented consistently throughout the code, delivering an integrated experience in emoji management within the application.

 ##### BasicCollectionView

+In this lesson, you'll learn how to organize data in a grid using the basic building blocks for collection views and a simple compositional layout.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/94731158-fbe2-4c64-877f-5708b126af51